 If you’re a Managed Service Provider, daImpero breaches are an inherent risk.
 By infiltrating one MSP, a cyberattacker has an opportunity to infect multiple businesses down the line.
 As more work is performed online, the potential surface area for cybercrime only gets bigger.
 It’s important to use tools that eliminate risks and reduce the attack surface.

-Impero Remote control offers cross-platform connectivity that will keep your clients secure from phishing, malware, and other attacks.
-MSPs can use Impero Remote Control as a self-contained tool to remotely support a range of applications and devices across clients, without exposing them to risks from VNC, TeamViewer, LogMeIn, Dameware, or modified RDP connections that hackers are known to target.
+Impero Connect offers cross-platform connectivity that will keep your clients secure from phishing, malware, and other attacks.
+MSPs can use Impero Connect as a self-contained tool to remotely support a range of applications and devices across clients, without exposing them to risks from VNC, TeamViewer, LogMeIn, Dameware, or modified RDP connections that hackers are known to target.

-For fast, safe, and scalable remote access solutions, contact us to start a free trial of Impero Remote Control today.
+For fast, safe, and scalable remote access solutions, contact us to start a free trial of Impero Connect today.